prabhutech/sensocloud/README.md

 The included Grunt build system provides sensible defaults to help optimize and automate several aspects of your workflow when developing hybrid-mobile apps using AT&T API.

 #### Managing libraries with Bower
 Install a new front-end library using `bower install --save` to update your `bower.json` file.
+If you want to add more new libraries supported by [`bower.io`](http://bower.io/search/) For example, to install font-awesome, you would do:
 ```
-bower install --save lodash
+bower install font-awesome --save
 ```
 This way, when the Grunt [`bower-install`](https://github.com/stephenplusplus/grunt-bower-install#grunt-bower-install) task is run it will automatically inject your front-end dependencies inside the `bower:js` block of your `app/index.html` file.